TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: A, B, C, D

+❌ - Incorrect

+The correct answer was F. A - E are incorrect statements about inheritance and variables.
+A is incorrect because variables can only be hidden not overridden by inheritance.
+B, C and E are incorrect because they match rules for overriding methods not variables D is incorrect because this is a rule for hiding static methods.

 18. Which of the following are true?
 (Choose all that apply.)
 A. this() can be called from anywhere in a constructor.
 B. this() can be called from anywhere in an instance method.